spacetelescope/jwst/docs/jwst/refpix/description.rst

 640 by 2048 pixels (for IRS2).
 If the CRDS reference file includes a DQ (data quality) BINTABLE extension, interleaved reference pixel values will be set to zero if they are flagged as bad in the DQ extension.

+At this point the algorithm looks for intermittently bad (or suspicious) reference pixels.
+This is done by calculating the means and standard deviations per reference pixel column, as well as the difference between even and odd pairs; then calculates the mean of each of these arrays (the mean of the absolute values for the differences array), and flag all values greater than the corresponding mean.
+All suspicious pixels will be replaced by their nearest good reference pixel.

 The next step in this processing is to copy the science data and the reference pixel data separately to temporary 1-D arrays (both of length 712 * 2048); this is done separately for each